OutSystems/docs-howtos/src/dev-faqs/use-push-notifications-with-onesignal/faq.md

 This configuration changes how a new [activity](<https://developer.android.com/guide/components/activities/intro-activities>) from your Mobile App is launched.
 Read more about the activity launch mode [here](<https://developer.android.com/guide/topics/manifest/activity-element#lmode>).

-This extra step ensures that Android end-users will be redirected to specific Screens when they click the OneSignal notification.
+This extra step ensures that Android end users will be redirected to specific Screens when they click the OneSignal notification.
 No additional configuration is needed for iOS devices.

 ### Registering a Device with a User